 Information Governance Principle: Record Availability

 HIM Practice A1.
-All documents can be accounted for and the record closed as complete within a specific time period post patient discharge in accordance with State and Federal regulations, accreditation organizations (e.g., Joint Commission[ref], Det Norske Veritas Healthcare - ISO 9000[REF]), or organizational policy.
+All documents can be accounted for and the record closed as complete within a specific time period post patient discharge in accordance with State and Federal regulations, accreditation organizations (e.g., Joint Commission, Det Norske Veritas Healthcare - ISO 9000 ), or organizational policy.

 B.1 Use Case A1.1: All documents are accounted for within a specific time period post completion of the episode of care